seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-2.md

 >**Note** : The deployment of a virtual network gateway can take about 30 minutes.
 You can move on to the next section while waiting for this deployment to complete.

+ ### Clean up resources

+>**Please do not delete resources you deployed in this lab.
+You will reference them in the next lab of this module.**

+### Review

+In this lab, you have:

++ Deployed three virtual networks.
++ Deployed a Virtual Network gateway.